SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 - Full approval for Moderna and J&amp;J, to put them on an even footing with Pfizer and tamp down a bit on the paranoia and superstition of the resisters.

-But for today&amp; it looks like it was a good day.
+But for today&hellip; it looks like it was a good day.

 ---